Baseline CTs and Best-in-the-Country Cardiologists: What Bill “Bubba” Bussey Wants Everyone to Know

 Bill “Bubba” Bussey, co-host of the Rick and Bubba Show, is intent on sharing what he learned from his June health crisis in hopes that others will seek heart and life-saving CT heart scans.

-Bussey’s cardiac story started when his routine primary care checkup with John Farley, MD at Ascension St. Vincent’s One Nineteen included a calcium-scoring CT heart scan.
-Bussey believes that test and his resulting Ascension St. Vincent’s East stent procedure may have saved his life.
+Bussey’s cardiac story started when his routine primary care checkup with John Farley, MD at St. Vincent’s One Nineteen included a calcium-scoring CT heart scan.
+Bussey believes that test and his resulting St. Vincent’s East stent procedure may have saved his life.

 “I didn’t know I had a problem,” says Bussey.
 “I didn’t have any symptoms.
 All my tests were coming back fine.
 But then we did the CT heart scan and my calcium score came back high compared to my previous baseline scans.
 Dr. Farley referred me to a cardiologist.
 I already knew Dr. Robert Foster, a Birmingham Heart Clinic (BHC) interventional cardiologist.
 He had been my mother’s doctor.
 But I’ll be honest.
 When it comes to you and your heart, you want to ask around.
 In the situation I’ve been blessed with, I could have gone anywhere in the country.”